White cheese: The Americas

 In Latin America, queso blanco (Spanish) or queijo branco (Portuguese) refers to various white cheeses, with the specific type varying by region.

-Queso blanco is considered an easy cheese to make, as it requires no careful handling and does not call for rennet or bacterial culture.
+Queso blanco is considered an easy cheese to make, as does not require careful handling, rennet, or bacterial culture.
 It is usually made by heating whole fresh milk to near-boiling, adding an acidifying agent such as vinegar, stirring until curds form, then draining the curds in cheesecloth for three to five hours.
 Such cheeses are also known as "bag cheeses," as the curds are normally hung in a bag of cheesecloth to drain.
 As it is highly perishable, it must be refrigerated or used immediately once the whey has drained out.

 Queso blanco and queso fresco may be eaten alone or added to other dishes.
 They are often used as a topping for spicy Mexican dishes such as enchiladas and empanadas or crumbled over soups or salads.
 Meltable versions are used to make quesadillas.
 It is used to make cheesecake in some parts of the world.